 Whether you are hiking into jungles or bicycling through vineyards, there are always opportunities to combine being active with your travel adventures.
 When you are planning travel activities look for ones that will combine seeing the sights, with moving your body.
 Travelling is also a great opportunity to try something new.
 So if you have never surfed or skied and the opportunity presents itself, take advantage of it!

 TFG recommends: traveling is a great opportunity to accomplish a goal or challenge yourself plus it can be cheaper than trying something at home, too.

-So there you have it, a couple tips to help you stay active while travelling.
-Remember, travelling is not about slaving away on a fitness regime, it’s about having fun.
-So find ways to combine fun and fitness while travelling.
+So there you have it, a couple of tips to help you stay active while traveling.
+Remember, traveling is not about slaving away on a fitness regime, it’s about having fun.
+So find ways to combine fun and fitness while traveling.
 You’ll be amazed at how many amazing workout opportunities will present themselves when you are looking for them.
 Happy Travels!

 If you’d like more structure in your fitness routine, check out these travel-friendly tools:

 - Exercise Bands – I usually pack one and leave the other two at home